 Free, powerful, confident, happy.
-These are just some of the f feelings you get when you think of buying and owning a fast sports car.
+These are just some of the feelings you get when you think of buying and owning a fast sports car.
 Maybe you’re going through a mid-life crisis and want to feel young again.
 Or perhaps you are a car collector.
 Are you trying to impress someone?
 Or maybe you’ve just been dreaming of buying a sports car forever.
 Whatever your reasons are, whatever category you fall into, or don’t fall into, now might be the right time to get the car of your dreams.
 Why buy a sports car though?

 Because.
 Right.
 Because the feeling of speeding is unmatched.
 Because a car always feels like an extension to our bodies, and the adrenaline rush fast cars give us is unmatched.
 Fast sports cars have the looks, the status, the driving quality and they simply make you feel unstoppable.There is a big difference between buying a car to get to work, run errands, take kids to school – a car to get around, and buying a sports car.

 You get a sports car for the sake of driving.
 Errands, work, and driving around with the family come second.
 The real reason behind buying a fast, sports gas-guzzler is that you cannot wait to discover all it can do and all it can give you.
 You can’t wait to feel the pounding of your own heart when you step on the gas, the adrenaline racing through your veins, and feel the vibrations buzzing through your bones.
-A high-performance sports car is meant to make you tremble, to make you want to go faster, to want to compete and to show off.
+A high-performance sports car is meant to make you tremble, to make you want to go faster, compete and show off.
 Fast acceleration is scary, but being scared is part of the game.
 Going from 0 to 100 in seconds is about how much you can handle.
 It is about control.
 To feel the speed in your bones, and handle it is an achievement.